 Adjust your privacy settings so that everyone can see your account.
 Because your goal is to build your brand, you want as many people as possible to be able to see your account.
 Don’t keep it set to private.
 Allow anyone to see your profile and posts.
 Also remember it’s ok to block the crazies and curate your online experience.
 Afterall, it’s YOUR online experience and nobody else should be taking away from that… ever!

 That should get most social profiles humming like a machine.
 Now if you are on LinkedIn or YouTube here are 2 additional strategies you can implement on your profile today that will help gain extra traction.

 - Enter your complete work experience (LinkedIn).
-Enter all the dates of your previous jobs, as well as the job you are currently employed by.
-Make sure to enter your education, as well as any awards that you have received.
+Enter all the dates of your previous jobs, as well as where you are currently employed.
+Make sure to enter your education and any awards that you have received.
 If you have been published in any high-profile newspapers / magazines / video or audio media remember to add those as well.
 This is your place to show off.
 Take advantage of EVERY field LinkedIn has to offer.
 Make that profile ALL-STAR or bust.
 Request and give recommendations to people as well.
 It helps build social proof that people know and trust your work.